kwannoel/strictifying-io/README.md

 make test
 ```

-Whenever there is keypress `'r'`, read the entire file.
+Whenever there is input `"READ"`, read the entire file.

-Other keypress -> do nothing.
+Other string, invalid

 ##  Solution

 Create initialization data dependency on config for subsequent IO actions.

+## Observation

+For `problem.hs`, lazy IO results in the READ op not being executed until we type "READ".

+For the solutions, after waiting a while, we will get READ op response instantly.